Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/kent-college--11-plus--maths--9999--sample-paper-1_pr_prpcc.md

 There are 88 marbles altogether.

-Fill in one pupil’s right answer to help you complete the equation.
+Fill in one pupil's right answer to help you complete the equation.

 Solve the equation to find $n$, the the number of marbles in a bag.